 Figure 1 shows a scaled P-i diagram for a given component construction type (i.e. unreinforced masonry wall).
 The scaled blast load, in terms of the scaled peak blast pressure (Pbar) and scaled positive phase blast impulse (Ibar), define a point on the P-i diagram that lies in a region between bounding curves (P-i curves).
-Each region is associated with given component damage levels or levels of protection (LOP) to the building occupants and assets.
-The LOP, which range in Figure 1 from MLOP (i.e. Medium LOP) to VLLOP (Very Low LOP) and Blowout of the component, can be predicted based on the Pbar and Ibar terms calculated from the blast load applied to a component and the component properties.
-In order for a scaled P-i diagram to be valid for all components of a given component type, a wide range of blast loads causing the same blast damage or LOP in a wide range of structural components of the given component type should all have scaled Pbar and Ibar terms that define points in the same damage or LOP region of the diagram.
+Each region is associated with given component damage levels.
+The Damage Level, which range in Figure 1 from Moderate to Hazardous Failure and Blowout of the component, can be predicted based on the Pbar and Ibar terms calculated from the blast load applied to a component and the component properties.
+In order for a scaled P-i diagram to be valid for all components of a given component type, a wide range of blast loads causing the same blast damage or Damage Level in a wide range of structural components of the given component type should all have scaled Pbar and Ibar terms that define points in the same Damage Level region of the diagram.
 Any significant response modes of the structural components or blast load effects not considered in the development of the equations for the Pbar and Ibar terms and scaled P-i diagram will tend to cause a discrepancy between the actual damage of given components and the damage or response level predicted with the P-i diagram.
-Simplifications and approximations are sometimes necessary in the consideration of more complex component response modes, but the corresponding discrepancies can often fit within the relatively broad definitions of damage levels or LOP predicted by the P-i diagram.
+Simplifications and approximations are sometimes necessary in the consideration of more complex component response modes, but the corresponding discrepancies can often fit within the relatively broad definitions of the Damage Levels predicted by the P-i diagram.

 Figure 1.
-General Scaled P-i Diagram for a Given Component Type Showing Levels of Protection (LOP)
+General Scaled P-i Diagram for a Given Component Type Showing Damage Levels

-Scaled P-i diagrams can be created by analyzing equivalent single-degree-of-freedom (SDOF) systems of representative components for given component types (i.e., steel beams or reinforced concrete beams) to determine the full range of blast loads causing given component response levels that are assumed to correspond to the upper and lower bounds of each LOP, scaling these blast loads by the component dynamic response properties, plotting the scaled blast loads in terms Pbar and Ibar for each response level on a P-i diagram, and curve-fitting through the points.
-Other analytical methods that are more sophisticated than SDOF can be used in this same manner, but this is usually considered inefficient since the P-i diagrams generally divide component response only into relatively broadly defined damage or LOP levels.
-Empirical P-i diagrams can also be developed where Pbar and Ibar terms are calculated from explosive tests on components of the same component type using the known blast load and component properties from each test, and then each test is plotted on a P-i diagram in terms of the Pbar and Ibar representing each test and labeled with the known damage level or LOP.
-P-i curves can then be drawn separating the P-i diagram into regions where all the test data points have constant damage or LOP.
+Scaled P-i diagrams can be created by analyzing equivalent single-degree-of-freedom (SDOF) systems of representative components for given component types (i.e., steel beams or reinforced concrete beams) to determine the full range of blast loads causing given component response levels that are assumed to correspond to the upper and lower bounds of each Damage Level, scaling these blast loads by the component dynamic response properties, plotting the scaled blast loads in terms Pbar and Ibar for each response level on a P-i diagram, and curve-fitting through the points.
+Other analytical methods that are more sophisticated than SDOF can be used in this same manner, but this is usually considered inefficient since the P-i diagrams generally divide component response only into relatively broadly defined damage levels.
+Empirical P-i diagrams can also be developed where Pbar and Ibar terms are calculated from explosive tests on components of the same component type using the known blast load and component properties from each test, and then each test is plotted on a P-i diagram in terms of the Pbar and Ibar representing each test and labeled with the known damage level.
+P-i curves can then be drawn separating the P-i diagram into regions where all the test data points have constant damage.
 A hybrid of these two approaches can also be used that depends on both SDOF analyses and explosive test data.